What is SYNCB/Gap?

 How long do hard inquiries stay on your credit report?

-If you don’t recognize the inquiry or you are sure you didn’t make the inquiry, contact Synchrony Bank and ask them why an inquiry was made.
+If you find an inquiry on your credit report that you don’t recognize or didn’t authorize, you should contact Synchrony Bank to inquire about the reason for the hard inquiry.
 The creditor’s name should be listed under the hard inquiry section on your credit report.

-Lexington Law specializes in removing inquiries and other negative marks on your credit report.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law is a reputable credit repair company that specializes in removing inquiries and other negative items from your credit report.
+With more than 18 years of experience, Lexington Law has achieved over 6 million removals for their clients in 2021 alone.

-They can also help you dispute (and possibly remove) the following items:
+Lexington Law can also help you dispute and possibly remove the following items from your credit report:

 - late payments